MESSAGE FROM THE DIRECTOR - DAN BROOKS

 AN OVERVIEW OF THE ACADEMY

 On Saturday following registration, students will proceed to the golf course to have their golf swings videotaped.
 Early taping will provide coaches the opportunity for immediate swing analysis and diagnosis.
 Also on Saturday, students will experience their first session in their assigned group for the week.
 Each group will consist of approximately eight students, a coach, and an assistant coach.

 Sunday through Wednesday will be full days of learning, from approximately 8:00 a.m. until 8:00 p.m.
 Most of the students’ time will be spent in assigned groups, interspersed with videotape sessions, presentations, holes of golf, contests, and discussion sessions.
 We will also include a golf fitness session with Alex Merrill, Sports Performance Coach for the Duke golf teams.
-Evenings and nights will include video movies and relaxing on the beautiful Duke University campus.
+Evenings and nights will include relaxing on the beautiful Duke University campus.

 The week will end with a nine-hole scramble tournament on Thursday, followed by a picnic and awards ceremony.